-For Culpeper, Fauquier, Madison, Rappahannock and Stafford JDR cases, our understanding is that the courts are working to reschedule status hearing court dates.
+For Culpeper, Fauquier, Loudoun, Madison, Rappahannock and Stafford JDR cases, our understanding is that the courts are working to reschedule status hearing court dates.
 We will be contacting you regarding rescheduling orientation/mediation appointments.
 We are looking into handling these via phone and other technology.
-Regarding Loudoun JDR cases, they have been postponed until after April 14th.
-The court will contact all parties regarding future mediation dates.
+If you have any questions, please contact us at email@example.com, firstname.lastname@example.org or 540-347-6650.
+Thank you.

 All classes have been cancelled.
 We will keep you informed of future class dates as soon as we are able.
 Thank you for understanding.